jharwell/sierra/README.md

 `variables/` - Generators for experimental variables to modify template .argos
                files in order to run experiments with a given controller.

-## General Usage
+## General Usage Tips

+- The best way to figure out what sierra can do is via the `--help` option.
+Every option is very well documented.

 - There are 5 pipeline stages, though only the first 4 will run automatically.

-- If you run stages individually, then before stage X will run without crashing, you need to run stage X-1.
+- If you run stages individually, then before stage X will (probably) run without crashing, you need to run stage X-1.

 ## Contributing